ARJuice/son--Useless/README.md

 The source includes a functioning vertical slice: local server health checks and WebSocket authentication, latest-frame camera transport, YOLO person metadata, a camera overlay, tap selection, local aura-value animation, local scan logic, and sound/mute/haptic implementation.

-It is still a prototype.
-The remaining acceptance work is physical validation of scan/audio/haptics and landscape alignment, plus end-to-end performance measurement on the intended hardware/network.
+It is still at its final stage after prototype ready for judgement.
 It is not a deployed consumer app or a scientific measurement tool.

 ## Privacy and Safety